Preparing Future Faculty

 2023-2024

-We are thrilled to announce that six graduate students earned CIRTL Associate Certificates in Learning-through-Diversity and Teaching-as-Research.
+We are thrilled to announce that six graduate students earned CIRTL Associate Certificates in Teaching-as-Research.
 As a cohort, this incredible team of future faculty devoted an entire academic year to developing knowledge, skills, and experience about teaching strategies designed to promote equitable learning experiences for all students.

 Resources